-WASHINGTON, D. C.-J. Edwards writes.
+WASHINGTON, D. C .- J. Edwards writes.
 My last letter to the JOURNAL was from Louisville, Ky.
 I have enjoyed the pleasure of sitting under the ministration of Miss.
-Suste M. Johnsom for the Washington City Society of Spiritualists, with general good appreciation.
-Miss Johnson does not possess as fine delivery, or so animated as either Mrs. Hyzer, or Mrs. C. F. Allen, who are great favorites with the Washington Society; nevertheless there is much solid argument and reason as well as pathos, that comes from her spirit control, that engages the earnest attention of her hearers, which is pleasing and instructive.
-Miss Johnson is a trance conscious lecturer, and speaks with her eyes closed; this some may object to, but with a large majority it is admired, because one feels and knows all the time she is speaking, the words and thoughts that come through her lips are not her own, but are dictated and expressed by higher intelligences on a higher plane of experience and knowledge.
-It is passing strange, that in a city as large as Washington, and where there are two or three thousand confirmed Spiritualists, the audiences will not number more than about one hundred persons.
+Suele, M. Johnsom for the present month, who has been lecturing for the Washington City Society of Spiritualists, with general good appreciation Miss Johnson does not possess as fine delivery, or so snimated as either Mrs. liyzer, or Mrs. C. F. Allen, who are great favorites with the Washington Society; nevertheless there is much solid argument and reason as well as pathos, that comes from her spirit control, that engages the earnest attention of her hearers, which is pleasing and instructive.
+Miss Johnson is a trance conscious lecturer, and speaks with her eyes closed; this some may object to, but with a large majority it is admired, because one feels and knows all the time she is speaking, the words and thoughts that come through her lips are not her own, but are dictated and expressed by higher intelligences on a high-er plane of experience and knowledge.
+It is pas-sing strange, that in a city as large as Washington, and where there are two or three thousand confirmed Spiritualists, the audiences will not num-ber more than about one hundred persons.
 The hall is an excellent one, besides they have most excellent music.
-The impression seems to prevail in the minds of all well posted Spiritualists, that individuality and non-organization is the key note for Spiritualists, and, indeed, this seems to be the teaching we receive from the Spirit-world, and I speaks with her eyes closed; this some may obteaching we receive from the Spirit-world, and I suppose we have no right to call it in question; but looking at the question from a common sense, but looking at the question from a common sense, mundane stand point, we don't see how our self-sacrificing mediums and lecturers, are to be supported as they deserve, when converts to the Spiritual philosophy carry their individuality and non-organization theory to the extent of not attending on our spirit lecturers, or of contributing to their support.
-Instead of doing this, they attend the orthodox churches, and confribute liberally their support, while they do not subscribe to a word or idea advanced.
-To a full-fledged Spiritualist it is feeding upon husks, to sit for an hour to listen to these dry old stereotyped sermons nowal days.
-The Spiritualist who has been favored by droppings from the higher sanctuary of that suma days.
-The Spiritualist who has been favored by droppings from the higher sanctuary of that dummer-land, and "once tasted of the powers of the good world to come," can never go back on his heaven-born experience.
-It may be the plan, as many suppose, that the great system of Harmonial Philosophy intends merely to harmonize the various sects of religionists, is all the organization ever intended, therefore we must be content but I have never heard of orthodox clergymen converting people into the belief of the new, liberal and beautiful spirit philosophy.
-Nevertheless, in all charity, reason and justice, I can not see any wrong in Spiritualists, who possess the ability to do so, to first patronize their own kind, and to assist in bringing to light others who are in darkness.
+The impression seems to prevail in the minds of all well posted Spiritualists, that individuality and non-organization is the key note for Spiritualists, and, indeed, this seems to be the teaching we receive from the Spirit-world, and J suppose we have no right to call it in question; but looking at the question from a common sense, mundane stand point, we don been how our self-sacrificing mediums and lecturers, are to be supported as they deserve, when converts to the Spiritual philosophy carry their individuality and non-organization theory to the extent of not at-tending on our spirit lecturers, or of contributing to their support.
+Instead of doing this, they at-tend the orthodox churches, and contribute liberally their support, while they do not subscribe to a word or idea advanced.
+To a full-fledged Spirit-ualist it is feeding upon husks, to sit for an hour to listen to these dry old stereotyped sermons now-a days.
+The Spiritualist who has been favored by a days.
+The Spiritualist who has been favored by droppings from the higher sanctuary of that Summer-land, and "once tasted of the powers of the good world to come," can never go back on his heaven-born experience.
+It may be the blan, as many suppose, that the great system of Hartingal Philosophy intends merely to harmonize the various sects of religionists, is all the organization ever intended, therefore we must be content but I have never heard of orthodox clergymen converting people into the belief of the new, liberal and beautiful spirit philosophy.
+Nevertheless, in all charity, reason and justice, I can not see any wrong in Spiritualists, who possess the ability to do so, to first patronize their cwn kind, and to as-sist in bringing to light others who are to dark-

-Twenty-nine Cents pays for the Religio-Philosophical Journal for flore months, for new trial subscribers.
-Please send in the sub-Scriptions.
+TWENTY-NINE CENTS pays for the RELIGIO-PHILOSOPHICAL JOURNAL for three months, for new trial subscribers. ' Please send in the subscriptions.

-Babeitt's Heavie Guide now ready and for sale at the office of this paper.
-Price, \$1.00. \$1 65 cents renews trial subscriptions one year.
+BABBITT's HEALTH GUIDE now ready and for sale at the office of this paper.
+Price, \$1.00. \$1 65 cegts renews trial subscriptions one year.